 - Whether second trimester drug levels can be used to adjust drug and minimize transfer across the placenta to the baby

-Little is known about the effects of azathioprine/6MP or biologic therapy (Remicade, Humira, Cimzia, Tysabri, Stelara, Simponi, Entyvio, or Xeljanz) on pregnancy women and their babies.
+Little is known about the effects of azathioprine/6MP or biologic therapy (Remicade, Humira, Cimzia, Tysabri, Stelara, Simponi, Entyvio) and small molecules (Xeljanz, Zeposia, Rinvoq) on pregnant women and their babies.
 As many women receive these during their prime reproductive years, the information from PIANO will be valuable in guiding therapy of women with CD or UC who wish to have children while receiving this therapy for their illness.

-We also ask for blood work and a fecal calprotectin test at your 2nd trimester as well as blood work from you, your umbilical cord, and your newborn at delivery.
-Depending on the results of your newborn’s blood work at delivery we also ask for blood work form your newborn at 3 and 6 months post-delivery.
+We also ask for blood work and a fecal calprotectin test at your 2nd trimester as well as blood work from you, your umbilical cord, and if you wish, your newborn at delivery.
+Depending on the results of your newborn’s blood work at delivery we also ask for blood work (optional) from your newborn at 3 and 6 months post-delivery.

 All materials that are needed will be sent to you via FedEx so you will not have to worry about finding material or having to provide it on your own.